avenirer/WoWpi-Guild/README.md

 = Roster =
 After installation, it is time to use it.
 Until now, we have access to the guild roster by using a shortcode:

-'[wowpi_guild_members]' allows you to show your guild's members.
+'[wowpi_guild_roster]' allows you to show your guild's members.
 The shortcode also accepts additional parameters.
 These are:

 *ranks="0|1|2"* - this will only show the guild roster with the ranks 0 (Guild Master), Rank 1 and Rank 2